-- A proposal of no more than 3 pages (double-spaced, 12 point font) describing their study or project, its scope and focus, how CMM was used, and its projected (or actual) impact and/or professional significance.
+- A proposal of no more than 3 pages (double-spaced, 12 point font) describing your study or project, its scope and focus, how it relates to CMM, and its projected (or actual) impact and/or professional significance.
 Proposals can be focused on research, practice or applied research;

 - Estimated budget with itemized costs for travel and accommodations;

 - A letter of recommendation signed and on institutional letterhead.
 The letter should be tailored to the applicant’s research or project;

-- Brief CV or resume (up to 3 pages);
+- Brief Resume or CV (up to 3 pages);

 - Proof of Student Status demonstrated with unofficial transcript from current university, a copy of university transcript, or a copy of Student ID.

 All materials should be submitted using this online application form.

 2018 CMM Learning Exchange Information